Edited By: Leanne Ridgeway

 This weekend brings you a dual-feature on Riff Relevant.
-This round, we have a album review from David LaMay of the debut full-length release from Indiana’s Wolftooth, and finish things out with a sweet interview with the guys in the band from Pat Whitaker.
+This round, we have an album review from David LaMay of the debut full-length release from Indiana’s Wolftooth, and finish things out with an interview with the guys in the band from Pat Whitaker.
 If you’ve yet to hear the likes of Wolftooth, now is your prime opportunity to learn everything you may need to know.
-Sharpen those incisors, perk up those ears, and widen your eyeholes… Enjoy! ~ Leanne
+Enjoy! ~ Leanne

 To these raggedy ol’ ears, the whole stoner / retro / doom “thing” has taken a decided turn for the worse in the past year or so.
 Quantity has finally overruled quality, and too many budget-priced slabs of fuzzy indifference have made discernment an accidental by-product, rather than an intention at the onset.

 Thankfully, a portion of practitioners within the genre still tackle heavy music with pride, while also finding approaches still rife with possibilities.
 Indiana’s WOLFTOOTH is among those who manage to rise up from the tepid muck and demand your attention… and they do it with a début effort, no less.

 Within two minutes of an initial listen to any of the eight tracks on ‘Wolftooth‘, it’s hard not to be impressed with just how together the band sounds.
 Whether it’s the Iommi-esque drive that punctuates opener “Blackbird Call“, the melodic noodling of “White Mountain“, or the quick stop riffs that begin “Season Of The Witch“, it really does not matter.

 The vocals are also a very strong selling point, right along with the wicked arrangements and execution.
 Clean, sometimes harmonic singing, as of late, oft-times goes into poppy or emo territory with similar artists, but not here.
 Here, it is powerful while accessible.